btbroot/ocds-ru/README.md

 etc. To be considered as needed.

 ## OCDS mapping
-Selected data can be mapped to OCDS.
+Selected data can be mapped to OCDS (definitions).

 ### OCDS contract
+id
+: /ns2:contract/id

 ## Implementation
 Since the official system doesn't publish the data according to OCDS,